ohayonbar/deep-learning-exercises/deep-learning-exercises/lenet5-fashionmnist/README.md

 ## Training the Models

 To train all models, run the complete code in Google Colab.
-The code will automatically:
+The code will:
 - Train a plain LeNet5 model without regularization
 - Train LeNet5 with Dropout (rate=0.5) applied to fully connected layers
 - Train LeNet5 with Weight Decay (L2 regularization, rate=0.001)